The Annual Romney Marshmallow Snowball Fight

 We have a few simple traditions in our family that we look forward to every year, but one of our favorites has got to be The Annual Romney Marshmallow Snowball Fight.
 It is crazy.
 It is fun.
 It is crazy fun!

 How We Do It

-1. Instead of giving Christmas gifts to our neighbors, we invite them to our home (backyard) for a Marshmallow snowball fight.
+1. Instead of giving Christmas gifts to our neighbors, we invite them to our home (backyard) for a marshmallow snowball fight.
 They have some cute snow invites on Evite

-5. After the play is over (it can go on for as long as you like), we gather inside for hot chocolate and hot cider and some yummy Christmas goodies (s’mores bars to keep with the marshmallow theme and white chocolate Oreo peppermint popcorn, and white chocolate dark chocolate popcorn).
+5. After the play is over (it can go on for as long as you like), we gather inside for hot chocolate, hot cider, and some yummy Christmas goodies.
+To keep it easy, I usually do s’mores bars, white chocolate Oreo peppermint popcorn, and white chocolate dark chocolate popcorn.
 Everyone leaves with a Christmas card and some new friendships.
 It is a fantastically fun tradition.

 This last year, I kept everything outside….it was awesome and no boot marks to wipe up!
 We served hot chocolate in a large thermos with a dispenser and had lots of fun toppings on the side.
 We also had cookies, Rice Krispie treats and marshmallow, caramel popcorn.
 Yum!

 We have done it in hot, Arizona weather and snowy Michigan cold, with 2 families indoors, with a bunch of families inside a gym, with 50 people outside, with little kids only, with teens and adults…it is equally enjoyable every way.
 I can’t wait for your family to try a marshmallow snowball fight too!